JasonLocklin/Dissertation/outline.md

-[SC is central to saccades] Because saccades can be generated by electrical stimulation of the superior colliculus [@Fitzgibbon1986], and because it is well connected with both the oculomotor vermis and areas of the cortex which seem related to eye movement control [tk], the superior colliculus is a plausible locus of saccadic adaptation.
+[SC is central to saccades] Because saccades can be generated by electrical stimulation of the superior colliculus [@Fitzgibbon1986], and because it is well connected with both the oculomotor vermis and areas of the cortex which seem related to eye movement control and saccadic adaptation [@Johnston2008], the superior colliculus is a possible locus of saccadic adaptation, or at minimum, a contributing player in a network of structures performing the adaptation.

 [but adapted parameter is post SC] If the adaptable "gain" parameter is applied to saccadic movement execution after being generated in the